Retrieval Grids: A Teacher's GuideRetrieval Grids: A Teacher's Guide - educational concept illustration

 J. Dunlosky & Katherine A. Rawson (2015)

 A retrieval grid is a structured table where students recall previously taught knowledge by answering questions organised by topic and difficulty.
+For more on this topic, see Knowledge organisers.
 The grid format makes students retrieve information from memory rather than recognise it from options.
 This makes it much more effective than re-reading notes or highlighting textbooks.

 Key Takeaways